pantheon-systems/documentation/source/content/certification/study-guide-cms/05-cms.md

 * **All sites: **You can run manual backups for free, and choose to keep them for one month or six months.
 * **Paid sites: **You can enable or disable automatic backups.
 A nightly backup is created and stored for a week and your weekly backup is stored for a month when automatic backups is enabled.

-Backups can also be triggered with Pantheon's CLI's [backup:create](/terminus/commands/backup-create) command.
+Backups can also be triggered with terminus' [backup:create](/terminus/commands/backup-create) command.
 That command can be part of a multi-step script that also includes the cloning of the database from one environment to another.

 ####  Connecting to Your Database